We give students everything they need to develop their best and boldest innovations for Expo showcase and real-world implementation!

 Toolkits

-Our toolkits help students in three critical aspects of project development: project management, impact assessment, and presentation design.
+Our toolkits help students and teachers throughout the program, from orientation, brainstorming and Expo prep to three critical aspects of project development: project management, impact assessment, and presentation design.
 Toolkits help students better prepare for the Expo showcase and learn critical skills.

 The process is capped with project showcase opportunities at the Magenta House Expo